Building a future of cloud engineering

 We have seen stunning advancement in cloud platform capabilities.
 It’s hard to believe that Docker was launched just five years, and AWS Lambda only three, ago!
 And yet, these technologies change all aspects of how we create, deliver, and manage cloud software.
 Meanwhile, the cloud has become more programmable with APIs everywhere.

 At the same time, “DevOps” as an approach to organizing teams and developing software has matured greatly, and is now the default for many organizations.
 New practices such as infrastructure-as-code, immutable infrastructure, and Site Reliability Engineering have modernized these roles, giving us approaches that can leverage a more rigorous software engineering practices to tasks that used to be more ad-hoc, manual, and error prone.

 But despite these fundamental changes, the way we engineer the cloud hasn’t fundamentally changed.
 As cloud engineers, we still think of configuration as an afterthought and a task best suited for JSON, YAML, or DSLs.
 Each individual resource we provision – even fine-grained ones like serverless functions – requires often an equal amount of configuration as there is actual application code.
 The lack of expressiveness has led us to resort to bolting on templating systems, writing mountains of bash, and overall find ourselves swimming in a sea of complexity.

-The problem is, these are crude approximations of real languages.
+The problem is, these are crude approximations of familiar, general-purpose languages.
 They lack real abstraction, sharing, and reuse.
 You can’t fire up your editor and refactor, test, or analyze your code to find bugs ahead of time.
 Instead, you find simple syntax errors when it’s too late, after production is on the floor.
 Developers hate to touch those configuration languages, and yet simultaneously operators want to be more productive and empower their teams to collaborate.

 It’s safe to conclude: we have hit the limits of the “afterthought” approach.